 Looking for a solution, I was surprised how little literature is available on waste management in the tourism industry.
 The majority of those I could find mainly discussed strategies and recommendations, but in most cases lacked the data showing the effects of carrying them out.
 Zero Waste tourism soon became a focus of the Zero Waste Slovenia team.
 We set up a project aimed at finding waste minimisation and recycling solutions for events, hotels and restaurants.

-The events turned out to be the easier part.
+The events turned out to be the easiest part.
 There is a fair amount of literature with solutions and examples from different countries, including detailed guidelines.
-We integrated those which correspond best to our solid municipal waste management systems and legislation, and included the Zero Waste International Alliance recognition requirements for businesses.
-Again, Zero Waste Europe member organisations and staff turn out to be a priceless source of information: with their help we came across some inspirational stories like Boom festival in Portugal or Ecofesta Puglia in Italy.
-Armed with Zero Waste Events Guidelines, tailor-made for Slovenian circumstances, we organised several workshops around the country, which were eagerly accepted by event organisers.
+We integrated those which best correspond to our solid municipal waste management systems and legislation, and included the Zero Waste International Alliance recognition requirements for businesses.
+Again, Zero Waste Europe member organisations and staff turned out to be a priceless source of information: thanks to their help we came across some inspirational stories like Boom festival in Portugal or Ecofesta Puglia in Italy.
+Armed with Zero Waste Events Guidelines, tailor-made for Slovenian circumstances, we organised several workshops around the country, which were eagerly welcomed by event organisers.

 Workshop for event organizers in Maribor (Photo: Ekologi brez meja)

 Hotels were a harder nut to crack.
 First we checked the requirements of various green certificates, which mainly require waste separation and some basic prevention measures.
-The WRAP program is a good source for the ideas on how to minimise food waste in restaurants and hotel kitchens.
+The WRAP program is a good source of ideas to minimise food waste in restaurants and hotel kitchens.
 The share of biodegradable waste in all waste generated in an average hotel is between 40% and 60%.
-After a while we started believing hotels might be too big a challenge for a small team as ours.
+After a while, we started believing hotels might be too big a challenge for a small team as ours.

 That was until Zero Waste Europe’s Enzo Favoino came to our rescue (again).
 He connected us with Antonino Esposito, who started introducing Zero Waste principles to hotels in famous Italian tourist destination, Sorrento.
-Antonino kindly accepted our invitation to join the project and we slowly began to understand why we couldn’t find much literature.
-Every hotel is its own story.
-They are diverse in size, services they offer, stars categories they need to comply with, some have already adopted green policies, others have not, etc. Reaching Zero Waste goals requires a complete change of the hotel’s culture, including employees, guests and suppliers.
-Such changes are only successful if they are developed slowly.
+Antonino kindly accepted our invitation to join the project, and we slowly began to understand why we could not find much literature.
+Every hotel has its own story.
+They differ in size, services they offer, stars categories they need to comply with; some have already adopted green policies, others have not.
+Reaching Zero Waste goals requires a complete change of the hotel’s culture, involving employees, guests and suppliers.
+Such changes can only be successful if they are developed slowly.

-While Antonino trained and equipped our team with his Zero Waste tips and tricks, we were eager to find a pilot hotel ready to embark on a Zero Waste adventure.
-It turned out the concept fit perfectly into the vision of Hotel Ribno in Bled.
-At the moment our team – with Antonino’s support – is drafting proposed actions towards Zero Waste goals.
+After Antonino trained and equipped our team with his Zero Waste tips and tricks, we were eager to find a pilot hotel ready to embark on a Zero Waste adventure.
+It turned out the concept perfectly fitted the vision of Hotel Ribno in Bled.
+At the moment our team – with Antonino’s support – is drafting proposals for actions towards Zero Waste goals.

 Antonino Esposito and Roberto Paladini presenting their work in Bled (Photo: Ekologi brez meja)

-Globally, tourism is one of the fastest growing industries, with Europe contributing half of international arrivals and about the same in income.
+Globally, tourism is one of the fastest growing industries, with Europe contributing with half of international arrivals and about the same in income.
 More tourists equals more waste, and more waste inevitably translates into a larger environmental footprint.
-It is not just a problem in the areas where establishing an efficient waste management system is challenging, like small islands or remote, sparsely populated areas.
-Bananas or pineapples travel hundreds if not thousands of kilometers to end up at the breakfast buffet of a Northwest town in Slovenian Alps, using energy and adding GHG emissions.
-Waste, especially plastic, became a huge problem also in terms of the decreased value of tourist destinations.
-Solid waste minimisation should therefore become an important task for tourism sector.
-Not only to manage its own waste, but also to support and participate in setting up efficient waste management of tourist destinations.
-After all: who’d want to lie on a beach covered by plastic trash or stay in a mountain camp with waste rotting nearby?
+This is not just a problem for the areas where establishing an efficient waste management system is challenging, like small islands or remote, sparsely populated areas.
+Bananas or pineapples travel hundreds if not thousands of kilometers to end up at the breakfast buffet of a Northwest town in the Slovenian Alps, using energy and creating GHG emissions.
+Waste, and especially plastic waste, represents a huge problem also in terms of the decreased value of tourist destinations.
+Solid waste minimisation should therefore become an important goal for tourism sector.
+Not only to manage its own waste, but also to support and participate in setting up efficient waste management systems in tourist destinations.
+After all, who would want to lie on a beach covered by plastic trash, or stay in a mountain camp with waste rotting nearby?